- Part of:

 - planned dates for when issues will be fixed

-Some buttons are missing a text alternative.
-This fails WCAG 2.1 2.4.4.
-We plan to have these issues fixed by October 2020.
+Headings on some pages are not in a logical order.
+This fails WCAG 2.1 1.3.
+We plan to have these issues fixed by May 2022.

 Some pages use non-standard attributes that may cause some browsers to read the page incorrectly, or not as intended.
 This fails WCGAG 2.1.
 4.1.1.
-Work to address this is ongoing.
+Work to address this is ongoing, and another phase of work in this area is scheduled to happen by July 2022.

 Accessibility of Resources